 When it comes to apres ski, Europe’s legendary ski destinations have been doing it right for decades.
-Learn how some of the best Italian ski resorts keep the fun going with fine dining, spas and outdoor activities long after the lifts close.
+With many of these destinations accessible by train, learn how some of the best Italian ski resorts keep the fun going with fine dining, spas and outdoor activities long after the lifts close.

 The Dolomites are among the best places to ski in Italy — and Madonna di Campiglio is near the top of the list.
 Alpine, nordic, snowboarding, it’s all here, with more than 90 miles of runs and practically no line-ups, thanks to 22 lifts that can move more than 33,000 people an hour.
 Apres ski, a sophisticated gastronomic tradition offers up delights such as polenta with deer stew, aromatic cheeses, and Trentino wine in candle-lit ski bars and restaurants.
 Try the Cantina del Suisse for amazing food, decor and service.

 Madonna has a largely Italian clientele, with fewer foreign guests than other Italian ski resorts.
 Grand balls, late-night carousing and even St-Moritz-style polo on ice compete for attention as the lifts close and the festivities begin!

 A UNESCO World Heritage Site, beautiful Cortina embodies the Dolomites skiing experience.
 Earning its name as the ‘Queen of the Dolomites’ Cortina’s car-free cobblestone main street, Corso Italia, is a great spot for apres ski shopping, with high-end fashion, antiques, jewelry and art on display.